wso2/msf4j/samples/fileserver/README.md

 ## Chunked HTTP Request Handling

-With WSO2 Microservices server, you can handle chunked requests in two ways.
+With WSO2 MSF4J, you can handle chunked requests in two ways.

 ### 1. Handle requests using HttpStreamHandler